 Primary Teacher (Grade 5)/ STEM/ Mathematics Coordinator

-Mr. Benson Lee joins Chinese Academy with 8 years of teaching experience in Hong Kong, among which 4 years of experience focusing on international curriculum teaching.
+Mr. Benson Lee joins Chinese Academy with 8 years of teaching experience in Hong Kong.
 He received his Master’s Degree in Education from the University of Hong Kong, the PGDE from Baptist University in Hong Kong, and a Bachelor’s Degree in Biological Science from City University of New York, USA.
 He is pursuing the Postgraduate Diploma in Special Education in the University of Hong Kong.

 Having served as the STEM (Science, technology, engineering, and mathematics) Education coordinator in a private school using a Singaporean based Mathematics curriculum, he has many years of experience in teaching and planning Mathematics curriculum catering for both local Hong Kong and international learners aging from 5 to 12.

-Benson is originally from Hong Kong and can speak fluent Cantonese, Mandarin and English.
+Originally from Hong Kong, Benson is fluent in Cantonese, Mandarin and English.